capitalhumain/agile-itsm/README.md

 ## :warning: WARNING
 Due the origin of the project, you are not encouraged to use it in a production environment before version 1.0.0, which will be the first release version.

+## See a demo

+You can use a brief of Agile ITSM here: http://demo.agileitsm.com.br

+Username: ***demo*** <br>
+Password: ***demo***

+Not all processes are available in this demo.
+To use all the features of Agile ITSM, consider installing locally until we can provide a more complete demo :smiley:

 ## Licence
 Agile ITSM is released under version 2.0 of the [Apache License][].